jay-cee-begs/synaptic_suite2p/README.md

         Update the Suite2p `iscell.npy` file for filtering "real" and "noise" ROIs from one another.
         1 = "cells" or included ROIs and 0 = "non-cells" or excluded ROIs

+    Img_Overlay: str ("max_proj" or "meanImg")
-    Img_Overlay: choice of max projection (max_proj) or mean img (meanImg) as a base for overlaying synaptic ROIs
+        choice of max projection (max_proj) or mean image (meanImg) as a base for overlaying synaptic ROIs

     skew_threshold: float
         minimum fluorescence skew required for ROI to be considered real (default = 1.0)

+    compactness_threshold: float
+        How circular an ROI needs to be to be subclassified as a dendritic ROI. default = 1.4; to turn off: compactness_threshold > 10

+    baseline_correction: str ("airPLS" or "rolling_median")
+        User choice of baseline correction between airPLS algorithm from NMR analysis or rolling median.
+These functions are used to general dF / F0 files

+    lambda_window: int
+        The lambda_ value for optmizing airPLS correction (recommended value: ~100; values closer to 10 make the baseline perfectly flat)
+        The _window value for number of frames to calculate rolling median over (recommended value: ~100-500)

+    MAD_baseline_filter_threshold: float
+        Number of MAD-estimated standard deviations above MAD to use as a cutoff for isolating baseline / noise frames

     peak_detection_threshold: float
         Number of standard deviations above gaussian fit to noise to set as the threshold for peak detection. (default: 4.5 SD)

     peak_count_threshold: minimum number of calcium peaks per trace
         default: 1